colorado micro weddings Simple: Garden of the Gods Elopement Guide for 2026

 Hey there!
 My name’s Iver Marjerison.

-I’m a professional micro-wedding planner in Colorado, and over the years I’ve planned hundreds of small weddings and elopements.
-Here’s everything you need to know about getting married at Garden of the Gods.
+I’m a Colorado micro-wedding planner, and over the years I’ve helped plan hundreds of small weddings and elopements across the state.
+This guide covers everything you need to know about getting married at Garden of the Gods.

 Garden of the Gods is one of Colorado’s most iconic and accessible elopement locations, offering dramatic red rock formations, wide-open views of Pikes Peak, and year-round accessibility in the heart of Colorado Springs.
 Whether you’re dreaming of a simple sunrise ceremony or a small wedding surrounded by towering sandstone cliffs, this free public park is one of the most scenic places in the state to get married.
 In this Garden of the Gods Elopement Guide, you’ll learn everything you need to plan your day—including pros and cons, wedding permit rules, how to legally get married in the park, the best months and times for photos, weather considerations, recommended photo spots, and the best nearby hotels in Colorado Springs.